botleg/botleg.github.io/_posts/2016-01-17-https-with-lets-encrypt-and-nginx.markdown

 /opt/letsencrypt/letsencrypt-auto certonly --renew-by-default --agree-tos --config /opt/letsencrypt/cli.ini
 {% endhighlight %}

 This command will renew the certificate.
 We can automate renewal by running this command as a `cron` job.
 Cron is a time-based job scheduler.
 We can make this command run once a month to renew certificates at a monthly basis to prevent it from being expired.
+We also need to reload the nginx configurations.

 To add a new cron job, type the following command.